CosmoSIS: modular cosmological parameter estimation: Modularity

 \section{Modularity}

 Modularity is the key to solving most of the problems listed above.

+A modular (or \emph{loosely coupled}) approach breaks up a larger complicated code into smaller parts.
+The philosophy is then that each module has a specific task to complete - it does one thing, and does it well, and its functionality does not depend directly on what other modules are used in the pipeline - provided that the required inputs are present a module does not care which other code they came from.

-In a modular approach to the cosmological likelihood the separate physical calculations are, as far as practicable, divided into separate discrete pieces of code that do not have direct read and write access to the data each other hold\footnote{A modular design is the norm in many areas of software engineering; your web browser and operating system almost certainly take this approach.}.
+The modules are only connected in a specific and limited way - the inputs they take and the outputs they make are passed on only through a specific set of functions designed for this purpose, rather than, for example, creating new global variables or structures to pass around.
+They do not have direct read and write access to the data each other hold.\footnote{A modular design is the norm in many areas of software engineering; your web browser and operating system almost certainly take this approach.}.

 All data is then passed around via a single mechanism - the loading and saving of information in a single place (in this case the datablock; see Section \ref{architecture section}).

 A likelihood function then becomes a sequence of modular processes, run one-by-one to form a pipeline.
 The last module(s) generates the final likelihood numbers.
 Any module in the sequence can be replaced at runtime by another calculation of the same step without affecting the others.
 This independence and easy replacement of modules creates a flexible CPE framework where systematic models and alternative cosmologies can be fully explored.